How should we score athletes and candidates: geometric scoring rules

 We have seen that neither of the independence notions we have defined so far can apply here, but how bad can the situation get?
 The answer is, as bad as possible.
-A result of \citet[Theorem 2]{Fishburn81DAM} shows that if the scores awarded for positions are monotone and decreasing, it is possible to construct a sequence of race results such that if one athlete is removed the remaining order is not only changed, but inverted.\footnote{For scoring rules, \citet[Corollary 1.1]{Saari89} showed that not only inversions but any permutations of the aggregate ranking can happen when some athletes/candidates are removed.} So while M\"ak\"ar\"ainen may not be pleased with the current turn of events, there is a possible biathlon where after the disqualification of Glazyrina M\"ak\"ar\"ainen finished last, and Domracheva second to last.
+A result of \citet[theorem~2]{Fishburn81DAM} shows that if the scores awarded for positions are monotone and decreasing, it is possible to construct a sequence of race results such that if one athlete is removed, the remaining order is not only changed, but inverted.
+So while M\"ak\"ar\"ainen may not be pleased with the current turn of events, there is a possible biathlon where after the disqualification of Glazyrina, M\"ak\"ar\"ainen finished last, and Domracheva second to last.
 It is interesting to speculate whether the competition authorities would have had the resolve to carry through such a reordering if it had taken place.